dogecoin/dogecoin/doc/gitian-building.md

 ### Docker

-Follow [Docker official documentation](https://docs.docker.com/engine/install/) to install it for your operating system.
+Please refer to the [official Docker documentation](https://docs.docker.com/engine/install/) to install it for your operating system.

-Make sure your user can run `docker` command without root privilege by being in the docker group :
+Make sure your user can run the `docker` command without root privilege by being in the docker group:
 ```bash
 $ sudo usermod -aG docker $(whoami)